pieterjanv/ansible-local-facts/README.md

 }
 ```

-which is likely not what we intended.
 The problem is that the `my_intermediate_result` fact is global and is overwritten by the nested role.

 ## Proof of concept solution

 The proposal in this repository is to call the role with a wrapper role around `include_role` called `call` that maintains a stack of dictionaries.
 Each time
-the wrapper is included it does the following five steps:
+the wrapper is included it completes the following steps:

 1. Replace the top of the stack with the current value of the `local` fact, if
 it exists, then push a new role context onto the stack.
-The new context equals
+The new context extends
 the `input` variable if defined, defaulting to an empty dictionary.
 2. Set the `local` fact to the top of the stack.
 3. Include the role.